databubs/Cyclists_2023/README.md

 # Dataset
 The CURRET datasets I'll be using Is from the Google Data Analytics Professional Certificate course.
-# Tools and Techniques
+# Coding and Techniques
 I'll be using a variety of tools and techniques to analyze the data, including:

-R
-SQL
+R Desktop, and SQL so far!
+Hoping to learn python.

 # My goals for this project are: